Health & Wellness

 Is Whitman-Walker accepting new clients for behavioral health services?

 At times we have limited or no availability for psychotherapy or certain programs.
 If this is the case we will provide appropriate referrals for other behavioral health services in the community.
 We try to offer referrals to behavioral health providers that accept your insurance and are experts in treating your concerns.
 At this time, we are not accepting new patients for psychiatric services.
+Please visit our Behavioral Health page for more information on these services.

 Only clients who are currently receiving medical care at Whitman-Walker can be assessed for psychotherapy and psychiatry at Whitman-Walker.
 Group psychotherapy, substance use treatment, and peer support are open to individuals who do not receive their medical care here.
+Please visit our Behavioral Health page for more information on these services.

 Does Whitman-Walker provide substance use treatment that’s right for me?